-The Panel can make emergency awards of up to £100 via BACS or cash if they deem it appropriate.
-If your situation is urgent (e.g. if you are unable to purchase food), please let your adviser know.
+The Panel can make emergency awards of up to £60 in cash if they deem it appropriate.
+If your situation is urgent (e.g. if you are unable to purchase food), please let your Adviser know.

-Anything else I should be aware of?
+Anything else I should aware of?